A rigorous, multi-layer intelligence process — turning market signals into structured, actionable GCC intelligence.

 On a weekly cadence, the platform synthesises the latest signals into curated intelligence — surfacing patterns that aren't visible from individual events alone.
 The analysis spans cities, sectors, and strategic intent, identifying what's accelerating, what's shifting, and what warrants attention.

-Each intelligence batch covers:
+Each weekly batch covers:

-Insights are plain-language and actionable — written for the strategy team reviewing a market entry brief, not for a data analyst reading a dashboard.
+Both formats are plain-language and actionable — written for the strategy team reviewing a market entry brief, not for a data analyst reading a dashboard.